aureliojargas/txt2regex/README.md

     make install BINDIR=.
 LOCALEDIR=po
     ./txt2regex

-**Note 1:** Play with `BINDIR`, `LOCALEDIR` and `DESTDIR` variables to change the default install paths.
+> Play with `BINDIR`, `LOCALEDIR` and `DESTDIR` variables to change the default install paths.

 ## Regex tester to gather "real life" data

 Txt2regex needs to know regex-related information for each program it supports.
+For example:

+- which metacharacters are supported?
-For example: the list of metacharacters, how to escape a metacharacter to match it literally and the availability of POSIX character classes.
+- how to escape a metacharacter to match it literally?
+- are POSIX character classes supported?

 Instead of relying in documentation to get that information, the [tests/regex-tester.sh](tests/regex-tester.sh) script calls the real